Vaccine failings cast shadow over EU summit as third wave surges | Health

 German Chancellor Angela Merkel, under pressure at home after making a U-turn on plans for an extended Easter holiday to break a third wave of COVID-19, defended the EU's decision to procure vaccines jointly for all member states.
 "Now that we see that even small differences in the distribution of vaccines cause big discussions, I would not like to imagine if some member states had vaccines and others did not," she told German lawmakers ahead of the summit.
 "That would shake the internal market to its core."

-"We need trust, and we need to stick together, and be properly organised," he told a news conference.
-TENSIONS WITH UK

 The EU's executive unveiled plans on Wednesday to tighten oversight of vaccine exports that would allow greater scope to block shipments to countries with higher inoculation rates.
-Despite that, Brussels and London sought to cool their tensions on Wednesday, declaring in a joint statement that they were working "to create a win-win situation and expand vaccine supply for all our citizens".
+Brussels and London sought to cool their tensions on Wednesday, declaring that they were working "to create a win-win situation and expand vaccine supply for all our citizens".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)